martinrist/reactive-with-rxjs-bacon/content.md

 --

-- Sound familiar?
+- This may start to sound familiar...
     - This is often why this is sometimes referred to as 'Functional Reactive Programming' (FRP)
     - Although, just 'Reactive Programming' is more typical

---

-- So, we've seen examples of `filter` and `map`, but what about `reduce`?

 ---

 # Accumulating State

+- So, we've seen examples of `filter` and `map`, but what about `reduce`?

+--

-- Let's say we want to adapt the earlier examples to _count_ the number of clicks as well
+- Let's say we want to adapt our examples to _count_ the number of clicks as well
-    - So, we need to maintain state

 --